jorishr/notes-on-javascript/_basics/program_structure/program_structure.md

 ### Strict mode properties
 Strict mode enforces stricter parsing and error handling by changes in both syntax and runtime behavior:
 - debugging becomes easier by converting minor mistakes and ambiguities into errors.
-In general JS some mistakes are simply ignored but in strict mode they generate an explict error.
+In general JS some mistakes are simply ignored but in strict mode they generate an explicit error.
 For example, function parameter names must be unique.
 Thus `function sum(a, a, b){'use strict'; return a + a + b}` will return an error while in a normal context you get `sum(1,2,3) //->7` as `a` takes on the value of last parameter definition.
-Anothher example: global variables cannot be defined by accident.
+Another example: global variables cannot be defined by accident.
 Thus writing `undeclaredVar = 10;` will create a global variable despite having the keyword missing.
 In strict mode this will produce an error.
 - deleting a variable is not allowed
 - defining a property value more than once in an object is not allowed
 - writing to read-only or get-only properties is not allowed.